brogrammer232/Crafting-an-OS-Notes-and-Insights/notes/01_computer_architecture/09_signed_and_unsigned_numbers.md

 # Signed and Unsigned Numbers

 > **Random Quote:** The computer is incredibly fast, accurate, and stupid.
 Man is unbelievably slow, inaccurate, and brilliant.
-The marriange of the two is a force beyond calculation.
+The marriage of the two is a force beyond calculation.

 ## Unsigned Numbers

-An unsigned numbers is a binary number that can only represent zero and positive values.
-All bits contribute to magnitude.
-There is no sign bit like in signed integers.
+An **unsigned number** is a binary number that can only represent zero and positive values.
+All bits contribute to the magnitude.
+There is no sign bit.

 **Range:**